-- 1.2 PSIAS requires the Council to define its interpretation of the generic terms 'Chief Audit Executive', 'Senior Management' and 'Board'. - 1.3 For the purposes of this Internal Audit Charter, the role of the 'Chief Audit Executive' is fulfilled by the Senior Manager (Audit, Fraud, Safety and Insurance); the Chief Officers are defined as 'Senior Management' and the 'Board' is deemed to be the Audit and Scrutiny Committee.
+- 1.2 PSIAS requires the Council to define its interpretation of the generic terms 'Chief Audit Executive', 'Senior Management' and 'Board'. - 1.3 For the purposes of this Internal Audit Charter, the role of the 'Chief Audit Executive' is fulfilled by the Senior Manager (Audit, Fraud, Safety & Risk), hereafter referred to as the Senior Manager; the Chief Officers are defined as 'Senior Management' and the 'Board' is deemed to be the Audit and Scrutiny Committee.